-VETMEDIN has proven safety in 10 years of worldwide use
+VETMEDIN has been proven safe for over 15 years of worldwide use

 Rigorous licensing studies demonstrated VETMEDIN is safe and well-tolerated1,2